RadixJulian/MotionDetector/README.md

 # MotionDetector
-A simple motion detector which sets off an alarm when it notises enough movement
+A simple motion detector which sets off an alarm when it notices enough movement

 ## When you run the program a small camera box appears.